jpsirois/kijiji-enhancer/README.md

 ### Kijiji.ca

 - Display all ad images in the listing
-- Load full-resolution image in the "Ads of this member"Annonces du membre
+- Load full-resolution image in the "Ads of this member"

 ## Release Notes